 How long does it take for mobile devices to get a policy or apps after they have been deployed?

 When a policy or an app is deployed, Intune immediately begins attempting to notify the device that it should check in with the Intune service.
-This typically takes less than 5 minutes.
+This typically takes less than five minutes.

 If a device doesn't check in to get the policy after the first notification is sent, Intune makes three more attempts.
 If the device is offline (for example, it is turned off or not connected to a network), it might not receive the notifications.
 In this case, the device will get the policy on its next scheduled check-in with the Intune service as follows: